leancamp/organisers-guide/Organisers Guide.md

 .
 The conversion rate
 .
 The number of unique visitors

-We watch these numbers from the beginning, and let them inform our Customer Development effort.
+We watch these numbers from the beginning, and let them inform our Customer Development efforts.

-At first, both Organisers and Ambassadors should plan on a bit of Customer Development, as we're trying to open a new market for Leancamp, so will need to understand our customers'  buying decisions and how we can make Leancamp valuable to them.
+At first, both Organisers and Ambassadors should plan on a bit of time for Customer Development, as we're trying to open a new market for Leancamp, so will need to understand our customers'  buying decisions and how we can make Leancamp valuable to them.

 After the first ticket release, we should get to a point where we have a comfortable conversion rate, around 7-10% for now, as this will drop later when we reach out to people who aren't as personally connected to the event.